alialobidm/go-better-auth/README.md

 - 🗄️ **Secondary Storage** – Supports in-memory/database storage and a custom interface to implement Redis and other key-value stores.
 Use secondary storage to manage session data, rate limiting counters, and other high-frequency records.
 This enables offloading intensive data to high-performance storage solutions or RAM for optimal scalability and speed.
 - 📦 **Minimal Dependencies** – Standard library first, production-ready, and framework-agnostic.
 - 🧩 **Comprehensive Configuration** – Flexible, type-safe config with sensible defaults and environment variable support.
+- ⚙️ **Flexible Configuration** – Whether you're embedding as a library or running as a server, GoBetterAuth gives you full control over your authentication logic.
 - 🛡️ **Enhanced Security** – CSRF protection.
 - ⚡ **Rate Limiting** – Configurable rate limiting with secondary storage.
 - 🪝 **Hooks System** – Powerful hooks for deep customisation: Database hooks allow developers to hook into DB events like BeforeCreate and AfterCreate on entities, plus create custom ones in plugins.
 Event hooks execute after key actions, enabling event-driven workflows.
 Endpoint hooks allow you to integrate into the request/response lifecycle giving you the ability to modify requests/responses.